The Anti-racism Commission was established by the board of trustees of the Unitarian Society in June 2020.

-To establish an Anti-Racism Task Force that addresses bias, injustice and institutional racism in ourselves, our community and our world, acknowledging that the Unitarian Society of Santa Barbara plays a role in advancing racial justice in our community and the United States.
+To establish an Anti-Racism Commission that addresses bias, injustice, and institutional racism in ourselves, our community, and our world, acknowledging that the Unitarian Society of Santa Barbara plays a role in advancing racial justice in our community and the United States.

-June 2020 USSB congregation adopted a Statement of Conscience:
+In June 2020, the USSB congregation adopted a Statement of Conscience:

 “USSB supports the five demands of Black Lives Matter SB.
 We urge the Santa Barbara City Council and the County Board of Supervisors to condemn police brutality and declare racism a public health emergency.
 USSB further supports and affirms Black Lives Matter and will renew and strengthen our commitment to anti-racism work and to dismantling all systems of white supremacy.”